valhuber/ApiLogicServer/api_logic_server_cli/docs/Tech-Conference-PyCon23-Talk.md

 __Projects are Customizable -__ use VSCode for  edit/debug

-Declare **spreadsheet-like rules** for multi-table derivations and constraints, extensible with Python (key innovation)
+Declare **spreadsheet-like rules** for multi-table derivations and constraints, extensible with Python :trophy:

 &nbsp;